Home Podcasts Tread Lightly Running Podcast

 Tread Lightly Running Podcast

-Amanda Brooks and Laura Norris 169 episodes Latest May 30, 2026
+Amanda Brooks and Laura Norris 169 Episodes Jun 27, 2026

-The Tread Lightly Running Podcast offers data-driven, evidence-based running advice in a practical and inclusive way.
+The Tread Lightly Running Podcast provides data-driven, evidence-based running advice in a practical and inclusive way.
 Topics include running faster, marathon training, fueling science, and injury prevention.
 Co-hosted by Amanda Brooks and Laura Norris, who have over 20 years of coaching experience and have been featured in Runner's World, SELF, NPR, and Outside.

 Episodes